Multidimensional Model of Change (the MMC) is a meta-theoretical framework for structuring psychotherapy.

 The first part of this article emphasizes the importance of functional coherence for efficient treatment delivery.
 How does the Multidimensional Model of Change deal with this challenge, keeping in mind that it opens for the integration of seemingly opposite strategies?

 Again, this is a topic for a book or at least a separate article.
 But stated briefly, the basic principle of the MMC says that at a given point of time / in a given therapeutic situation, the functional coherence must be retained within each dimension and not necessarily across the dimensions.
-Why?
-Because, as the name suggests, they are viewed as distinct dimensions of change.

 This opens for the simultaneous use of seemingly incoherent strategies and techniques, as long as they are applied to different dimensions of psychological functioning.